RobRendell/gTove/README.md

 * Change rubberBandGroup context to a set of functions to modify selected, rather than a mutable object.
 * Disable "Pick all selected" if none of them can be picked.
 * "Select all here" button/control-A on file browser.
-* Some way to change aspect ratio of standee minis, for things proportioned differently to a humanoid.
 * Add some way for GMs for force-zoom player cameras to their ping?
 * Allow people to set custom avatar images (overrides their google avatar in the "who's connected" menu and in pings)
 * Audio file support.
 File browser of audio clips which can be uploaded, configured, picked to add to the tabletop.
 On